 At the heart of a thesis lies a research question, together with the answer to that question.
 Before a motivated research question can be formulated, the student first has to do preparatory reading.
 The student then suggests an approach to arrive at possible answers (‘hypotheses’) to the research question.
 The research can be done by comparing views found in the literature and/or by collecting and analyzing primary (e.g. corpus analysis) and secondary (e.g. intuitions) linguistic data.

 Submitting the Thesis Proposal

-Once the student has selected a topic, formulated a research question and put together a provisional bibliography, the Thesis Proposal form can be completed.
+Once the student has selected a topic, formulated a research question and put together a provisional bibliography, the Thesis Proposal form can be completed (see Thesis Proposal form).
 The form should include the title of the thesis and a description of the topic.
 The form must be submitted for approval to the Board of Examiners (via the Coordinator of Studies) no later than three months before the planned graduation date (see the deadlines stated in the form).

 Research and Writing

 Students should start out by formulating a clear plan for the structure of the thesis, in consultation with their supervisor.
 Only then can they begin writing.
 Questions of style will only become relevant at a later stage.